 A new way to talk with conflicted Christians about lesbian, gay, bisexual and transgender people in church and society.
 This communications toolkit, based on research in Michigan, offers what Auburn Media “believes to be the most powerful approaches to moving conflicted Christians from a place of standing against LGBT equality to standing for it.”
 The project was a collaboration of Auburn Media, Fenton, and Goodwin Simon Strategic Research and was funded by the Arcus Foundation.

 This is a comprehensive LGBTQ guide of resources to empower Michigan faith groups to strengthen their welcoming, advocacy and service on behalf of lesbian, gay, bisexual, transgender and queer people.
 The guide was published in 2012 by Michigan Unitarian Universalist Social Justice Network with a grant from the Community Foundation of Southeast Michigan.
-Both the Toolkit and its appendix include important information.
+The Toolkit includes important information.

 PFLAG’s Straight for Equality project is based on a simple present: The premise of the Straight for Equality project is pretty basic: There are many people out there who fall into the “I have a gay (or lesbian, or bi, or trans) friend and I want to be supportive” category, but don’t necessarily know what “be supportive” means—or, for that matter, if their support is even wanted PFLAG’s response is simple: Yes, your support is wanted and very much needed.
 More importantly, we can help you learn more about what your GLBT friends are facing, work through any of the challenges you may face to being an ally, and find ways to demonstrate your support, no matter where you are on your ally journey.